 Luckily, you’re committed to building a better aquarium.
 Before we get started, take a moment to observe the water flow in your tank.
-Is there a way for you to get a sense for the velocity of the water flow in the tank?
+Is there a way for you to get a sense of the velocity of the water flow in the tank?
 How much are the soft coral polyps swaying?
 Can you see bubbles flowing?
-I want you to get a sense for how much water movement there is now, so that you can feel good about the improvement you made once you’re done cleaning.
-Have a sense for it?
+I want you to get a sense of how much water movement there is now so that you can feel good about the improvement you made once you’re done cleaning.
+Have a sense of it?

 Good, let’s get started.
 You need a toothbrush, a bucket and a big jug of vinegar.